lanmaster53/honeybadger/README.md

 /bin/sh -c iwlist scan | egrep 'Address|ESSID|Signal'
 ```

-There is a shell script in the util directory that can be used to automatically send data to the server:
+The `util` directory contains a shell script that can be used to automatically send test data to the server:

 ```
 bash ./wireless_survey.sh <URL>
 ```